 2. ExactMetrics

 ExactMetrics (formerly Google Analytics Dashboard for WP) is one of the top Google Analytics plugins for WordPress.
+For more details on our opinion of this plugin, you can see our ExactMetrics review.

 From our experience, it’s like MonsterInsights but slightly more scalable.

-The reason is that they have a subscription plan that can support up to 100 websites.
-This makes ExactMetrics the best Google Analytics plugin for freelancers or agencies with tons of clients.
+The reason is that their subscription plan can support up to 100 websites.
+This makes ExactMetrics a popular Google Analytics plugin for freelancers or agencies with many clients.

 Other than that, the plugin’s Google Analytics report and tracking features are pretty powerful.
 You can view your site’s performance at a glance right in the WordPress admin and track important metrics like pageviews, session duration, bounce rate, and conversions.